Recipe Ideas

 Step 1

-Sauté a finely chopped onion and minced garlic in olive oil over medium heat until fragrant and translucent.
+Sauté a finely chopped onion and minced garlic in olive oil over medium heat.

 Step 2